-Management does not anticipate that the adoption of the amendment in the future will have a significant impact on the Group's consolidated financial statements.
+The adoption of the amendment did not have a significant impact on the Group's consolidated financial statements.

-IAS 37 Amendments - Onerous contracts- Cost of fulfilling a contract

-The amendments specify which costs an entity includes when assessing whether a contract will be loss-making.
+IAS 37 Amendments - Onerous contracts- Cost of fulfilling a contract The amendments specify which costs an entity includes when assessing whether a contract will be loss-making.